Drag and drop email editor settings

 To add a custom font:

-- Enter the font’s name and source file URL.
-This source file URL must point to a style sheet like a CSS file.
-For the Font Name field, enter the same font name as your custom font source file.
+2. For the Font Name field, enter the same font name that appears in your custom font source file.
 Ensure that the name is capitalized and spaced correctly.
-Enter the corresponding Font URL.

 To use alternative custom fonts in your email campaigns, you have the option to create an email template or Content Blocks.
 Be sure to check that your font choice is still web-safe and supported on your email platforms.